reslp/reproducibility-workshop/day-3/exercise-2-phylogenomics.rst

 Phylogenomics tutorial based on BUSCO genes

+.. admonition:: Disclaimer

-***Disclaimer*** To follow the demo and make the most of it, it helps if you have some basic skills with running software tools and manipulating files using the Unix shell command line.
-It assumes you have Docker installed on your computer (tested with Docker version 18.09.7, build 2d0083d; on Ubuntu 18.04).
+  To follow the demo and make the most of it, it helps if you have some basic skills with running software tools and manipulating files using the Unix shell command line.
+It assumes you have Singularity installed on your computer (tested with Singularity version 3.6.3 on Ubuntu 18.04).

 Introduction
 ------------